ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 ### Test network minimum difficulty calculation
 [test-net-min-difficulty-calculation]: #test-net-min-difficulty-calculation

-A block is a testnet minimum difficulty block if:
+A block is a Testnet minimum difficulty block if:
-* the block is a testnet block,
+* the block is a Testnet block,
 * the block's height is 299188 or greater, and
-* the time gap from the previous block is greater than the testnet minimum difficulty gap, which is 6 times the target spacing for the block's height.
+* the time gap from the previous block is greater than the Testnet minimum difficulty gap, which is 6 times the target spacing for the block's height.
   (The target spacing was halved from the Blossom network upgrade onwards.)

-The difficulty adjustment is modified for testnet minimum difficulty blocks as
+The difficulty adjustment is modified for Testnet minimum difficulty blocks as
 follows:
-* the difficulty threshold in the block header is set to the testnet minimum difficulty threshold, `ToCompact(PoWLimit(network))`.
+* the difficulty threshold in the block header is set to the Testnet minimum difficulty threshold, `ToCompact(PoWLimit(network))`.

-Since the new difficulty changes the block header, testnet blocks can only satisfy one of the alternate difficulty adjustment rules:
+Since the new difficulty changes the block header, Testnet blocks can only satisfy one of the alternate difficulty adjustment rules:
-* if the time gap is less than or equal to the testnet minimum difficulty gap: the difficulty threshold is calculated using the default difficulty adjustment rule,
+* if the time gap is less than or equal to the Testnet minimum difficulty gap: the difficulty threshold is calculated using the default difficulty adjustment rule,
-* if the time gap is greater than the testnet minimum difficulty gap: the difficulty threshold is the testnet minimum difficulty threshold.
+* if the time gap is greater than the Testnet minimum difficulty gap: the difficulty threshold is the Testnet minimum difficulty threshold.

 See [ZIP-208] for details.